romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-What is the primary purpose of defining a SARIF category in GitHub Advanced Security?
+Q: What is the primary purpose of defining a SARIF category in GitHub Advanced Security?
 <details><summary>Show the answer</summary><p>

 - **To categorize alerts by severity level (e.g., high, medium, low)**